Get started with homeschooling with this easy-peasy guide!

 If you don't have anyone you know that's going the homeschool route, take to Facebook and look up 'Homeschool Groups.'

-Facebook Home School Groups are fantastic resources when you have questions of any kind, need inspiration, looking for socialization opportunities and more!
-It's a terrific resource!
+Facebook Homeschool Groups are a fantastic resource when you have questions of any kind, need inspiration, are looking for socialization opportunities and more!

 I'm in two New York State Homeschool groups.
 Both of these groups have proven to be very helpful!

-Reasons it's important for Home Schooling Parents to Stay Connected
+Reasons Why It's Important for Homeschooling Parents to Stay Connected:

 Good support for any questions you may have